svanderburg/nijs/README.md

 definition taking the build-time dependencies of the package as argument object.
 In the body of the function, we return the result of an invocation to the `mkDerivation()` function that builds a package from source code.
-To this function we pass essential build parameters, such as the source code.
+To this function we pass essential build parameters, such as the URL from which the source code can be obtained.

+Nix has special types for URLs and files to check whether they are in the valid format and that they are automatically imported into the Nix store for purity.
+As they are not in the JavaScript language, we can artificially create them through objects that are instances of `NixFile` and `NixURL`.

 As with ordinary Nix expressions, we cannot use this CommonJS module to build a package directly.
-We have to compose it by calling it with its required function arguments.
+We have to *compose* it by calling it with its required function arguments.
 Composition is done in the composition module: `pkgs.js` in the `tests/` folder.
 The structure of this file is as follows:

     var pkgs = {